DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-05-12-setting-up-permissions-iteration-4.md

   }
 }) }}

-### Don’t ask the user to setup permissions to courses that are run and ratified by the same provider
+### Don’t ask users to set up permissions for courses that they both run and ratify

 In the previous iteration we asked the user to set up permissions for courses their organisation both runs and ratifies.

 But this is unnecessary because they’ll need to be able to do everything as there’s no one else to do it.

-If the permissions are automatically granted for courses that are run and ratified by the same organisation Then the user doesn’t have to be concerned about setting those permissions up
+If both permissions are automatically set for courses that are run and ratified by the same organisation Then users don’t need to manually do this task themselves

 ### Check answers layout when setting up organisational permissions

-In the previous iteration we tried to use a standard check answers page.
-But as the keys and values are really long it's hard to fit in the content nicely.
+In the previous iteration we used a standard check answers page.
+But the key-value pairs are really long which makes the content hard to read.

-If we stack the content without using the summary list component Then the content will be more legible
+If we stack the content instead of using the [summary list](https://design-system.service.gov.uk/components/summary-list/) component
+Then the content will be much easier to read

 {{ appFigure({
   image: {